-When shopping around for a five-stringed bass guitar, there are many different factors that you should take into consideration before making a final purchase.
+When shopping around for the best 5 string base bass guitar, there are many different factors that you should take into consideration before making a final purchase.

 In case you weren’t aware, the biggest thing that sets a five-stringed bass guitar apart from a four-stringed bass guitar is the low string (known as the B string); this is the fat string that will need some extra, as sometimes the size of the string can cause some damage to the fretboard.

-If you’re looking for extra help controlling the lower strings, finding a bass guitar with an onboard EQ is always a great bonus.
+If you’re looking for extra help controlling the lower bass guitar strings, finding one with an onboard EQ is always a great bonus.
 Having an EQ will allow you to have more control over the tonal options, which allows you to experiment with your sound.

 Here’s the Top Line Summary: